irakibul7/solidity-smart-contract-development/README.md

 - Use environment variables for sensitive data
 - Test thoroughly before mainnet deployment
 - Consider using multi-signature wallets for production

-## 📝 Next Steps

-1. Complete the SimpleStorage exercises
-2. Move to `lessons/02-remix-storage/` for Remix IDE practice
-3. Progress to `lessons/03-fund-me/` for more advanced concepts
-4. Explore DeFi protocols and advanced patterns

 Happy coding! 🚀